 Toledo Dog Bite Attorney

-Dog bites can occur anywhere and often victims have done nothing but to walk past a yard where a dog is kept.
+Dog bites can occur anywhere, and often victims have done nothing but walk past a yard where a dog is kept.
 Dogs can be extremely powerful animals and once they decide to attack, it can be impossible to prevent harm.
-Pet owners have a duty to keep their animals from hurting others and must be held accountable in the event that their pets cause injuries.
-The laws which govern dog bites also extend to cover most types of dog attacks.
+Pet owners have a duty to keep their animals from hurting others and must be held accountable in the event that a pet causes injuries.
+The laws that govern dog bites also extend to cover most types of dog attacks.
 For example, if a dog jumps and knocks you over, breaking your wrist, you may be able to seek damages.

-If you have suffered injuries due to a dog bite or attack, contact the Toledo personal injury attorneys at Williams DeClark Tuschman Co., L.P.A. as soon as possible.
+If you have suffered injuries due to a dog bite or attack, contact the Toledo dog bite attorneys at Williams DeClark Tuschman Co.
+L.P.A. as soon as possible.
 At our firm, we understand the physical and emotional trauma associated with a dog bite and can fight to see that owners are held accountable for their pets.
 Our attorneys possess more than 100 years of combined experience and can help you to seek the restitution you deserve.

 A Dog Bit Me – Who Is Liable?